Our beloved partner is no longer on earth.

 But we don’t have to do it.

-In the fall of 2004, my friend Kay’s husband, the love of her life, left this world after a long illness.
-Kay decided to keep their tradition, and so, three months later, without her Richard, she went to the annual extended family Christmas weekend celebration they’d always gone to together, at the family lake house.
+In the fall of 2004, Richard, my friend Kay’s husband and the love of her life, died after a long illness.
+Three months later, Kay, in keeping with what had been their tradition, went alone to the annual extended family Christmas weekend at the family lake house.

 If you’re a fellow widow, you will understand how surreal those days were for her that year, how deeply out of place she felt.
 How she went through the motions, physically present but not remotely there.